Condensing vs non-condensing technology

 • Potentially short payback period

-• Reduced NOx emissions – for more environmental friendly hot water supply
+• Reduced NOx emissions – more friendly to the environment

-• ‘Future-proof’ condensing models comply with forthcoming ErP regulations
+• ‘Future-proof’ – all our water heaters comply with ErP regulations

 Dependant on the installation cost and hot water usage, it is possible for the initial investment to be recovered in fuel cost savings within less than 2 years.
-Certainly the more hot water a building uses, the higher potential there is for significant savings to be achieved.
+Certainly the more hot water a building uses, the higher potential there is for significant savings.

 Our Area Sales Managers will be happy to discuss any potential applications, and assist you in offering the best ‘replacement’ solution for your customer.